opengeometry/NOTES/beagleboneblack/README.md

   - most USB Gadget drivers are builtin, and
   - UDeck's scripts are written in Python2, which is not available in repository anymore.

-My work here solves these problems, and allows you to turn BBB into a scriptable keyboard, using newer kernels (6.17.7 is the latest confirmed).
+My work here solves these problems for the newer kernels (6.17.7 is the latest confirmed).

 ### Compiling kernel